 Guided tours of the Supreme Court building for 4th grade students are conducted each Friday during the school year.
 The "Video Tour of the Court System" and worksheets for students to use with the video were produced as part of the school tour program.
-To schedule a tour, contact the Court Communications Office at Communications.Office@courts.state.nh.us.
+To schedule a tour, contact the Public Information Office at Communications.Office@courts.state.nh.us.

-Here is some helpful information and worksheets teachers can use before bringing their students to the New Hampshire Supreme Court:
+Here is some helpful information teachers can use before bringing their students to the New Hampshire Supreme Court:

 - Information on portraits hanging at the Supreme Court

 - Fun Facts about the NH Law Library

 - When it was built in 1970, the New Hampshire Supreme Court building was modeled after a 1770 Colonial Williamsburg Courthouse.
 This is a picture of that courthouse.

 "Behind the Scenes at the Supreme Court" produced by New Hampshire Public Television and read about the Court System at

 Below are links to other sites that contain a wealth of information about state court systems, the federal court system, the bar association, and other legal resources.
 Several of these sites have educational activities geared for students, generally appropriate for students 5th -12th grades.

 http://www.abanet.org/publiced/youth/sia/home.html .
 From the American Bar Association, activities include quizzes on law-related subject, a glossary test and information on law careers.

 http://www.iowacourts.gov/public_information/for_students_and_teachers/index.asp .
 From the Iowa Judicial Branch, activities include a coloring page, a crossword puzzle and a quiz on the courts.